DENIED DISABILITY? 1-844-4-DISABILITY

 Trichotillomania & Anxiety: A Common Hair-Pulling Disorder

 In addition, TTM is often comorbid with serious anxiety disorders, such as generalized anxiety disorder (GAD) and social anxiety disorder (SAD).
-People with TTM may also experience symptoms of depression and low self-esteem as a result of their hair-pulling behavior.
+People with TTM may also experience symptoms of depression and low self-esteem as a result of their hair-pulling behaviour.

 Overall, while TTM is classified as an OCRD, it is often considered to be a complex disorder that involves both obsessive-compulsive and anxiety-related features.